We’ll let you in on an insider secret: marinades and spices are the ultimate food hack for making a good meal an amazing one.

 Marinate sliced chicken breast overnight with three or four tablespoons of Chicken Yeeros Marinade.
 Add enough oil to wet it and squeeze in the juice of one lemon.
 Then cook on a flat BBQ.
 Grill for 2-3 minutes each side or until cooked.

 Slice calamari into rings.
 Place the sliced calamari into a bowl, toss in the seasoning and mix until well coated.
 Don’t let it sit for too long.
 Then flash fry for one-two minutes in the deep fryer.

-Mix four tablespoons of Moroccan Seasoning with 80 ml of olive oil and juice of one lime and pureed garlic.
-Pour onto mutton backstrap, cover and leave overnight.
+Mix four tablespoons of Moroccan seasoning with 80 ml of olive oil and juice of one lime and pureed garlic.
+Pour onto mutton backstrap, cover and leave your meat in its marinade overnight.
 Then cook on medium-to-high heat on the barbecue until cooked medium.
 Let rest, then carve over a salad.